 See Section One: "Getting Started" for an overview of your medical, behavioral health, and pharmacy coverage.
 The HBP Benefits Summary chart on pages 3 and 4 summarizes Tier 1 and Tier 2 provider coverage for medical and behavioral health services, as well as deductible and out-of-pocket maximum information.
-The Health Benefit Program features include physician office visits, hospital services, diagnostic services and emergency services, to name a few.
+The Health Benefit Program features include physician office visits, hospital services, diagnostic services and emergency services.
 Behavioral Health includes all services for mental health and substance abuse.

-The Prescription Drug Benefit Summary chart on page 5 summarizes drug categories, such as generic and formulary; lists prescription drugs, including Cleveland Clinic Pharmacies, CVS/caremark Retail, and home delivery programs (detailed in this section), and lists annual deductibles and co-insurances.
+The Prescription Drug Benefit Summary chart on page 5 summarizes drug categories, such as generic and formulary; lists prescription drugs, including Cleveland Clinic Pharmacies, CVS Caremark Retail, and home delivery programs (detailed in this section), and lists annual deductibles and co-insurances.

 Read this section of the Summary Plan Description (SPD) in its entirety so that you have a thorough understanding of your medical, behavioral health, and prescription drug benefits.
-HBP services, Medical Management programs, precertification/clinical appropriateness guidelines, the Caring for Caregivers Program, and options for filling your prescription medications are explained in detail.
+HBP services, Medical Management programs, precertification/medical necessity guidelines and options for filling your prescription medications are explained in detail.